jazzband/django-analytical/docs/services/mixpanel.rst

 ===============

 The django-analytical app integrates the Mixpanel Javascript API in templates.
-To tracking events in views or other parts of Django, use Wes Winham's `django-celery`_ package.
+To tracking events in views or other parts of Django, you can use Wes Winham's `django-celery`_ package.

 If you want to track an event in Javascript, use the asynchronous notation, as described in the section titled